 The next morning, after a hearty breakfast on board, they made the long journey from Alice Springs to their next luxury accommodations, Longitude 131°.
 Here, in Australia’s Red Centre, the landscape is dominated by Uluru, or Ayers Rock, with its magnificent ever-changing colors.
 While there, they had a truly spectacular dining experience as they watched Uluru change colors at sunset and then enjoyed a gourmet meal under the starry night sky.

 They finished their Australian Outback Vacation in cosmopolitan Sydney.
-From their luxury room at the Shangri-La Sydney, they had beautiful views of the harbour and the famous Opera House.
-Here, they had a day at leisure to explore Sydney, from the central business district to the lcoal neighborhoods that make the city so unique.
-They also enjoyed a full-day, privately guided tour of the nearby Blue Mountains.
+From their luxury room at The Langham Sydney.
+They enjoyed a full-day, privately guided tour of the nearby Blue Mountains.
 This stunning and dramatic landscape is home to wild kangaroos, emus, and even koalas.
 They returned to Sydney via helicopter to catch unbelievable aerial views of the mountains and the Sydney skyline.
+On their last day, they boarded a luxury yacht for sailing on Sydney Harbour.

 Having seen the highlights of the Australian Outback and Sydney, they brought their Australian Outback Vacation to an end and headed to the airport for their flight home.

-Today, enjoy a private flight to the train depot for Australia’s favorite train experience, the Ghan.
+Today, transfer to the train depot for Australia’s favorite train experience, the Ghan.
 Traveling from Darwin to Alice Springs, the Ghan takes you through the heart of the Australian Outback.
 Enjoy the comfort and solitude of your private cabin with a panoramic window, lose yourself in conversation with newfound traveling companions, or simply gaze out of the window taking inspiration from the ever changing landscape.

 The Ghan – Great Southern Rail

-Enjoy a hearty breakfast on the train before you arrive in Alice Springs and hop into your private car for the long drive to Longitude 131°.
+Enjoy a hearty breakfast on the train before you arrive in Alice Springs and then fly to Ayers Rock for your stay at Longitude 131°.
 Here, you’ll find a luxurious wilderness camp at the gateway to Uluru-Kata Tjuta National Park.
 After settling in, catch your first glimpse of Uluru/Ayers Rock as you learn about the importance of this sacred place to the Aboriginal inhabitants.

 This morning, you have the opportunity to explore Kata Tjuta at your leisure.
 Perhaps take the opportunity to enjoy an optional tour, such as a camel ride, Harley ride, or helicopter tour over Uluru and Kata Tjuta.
 This evening, you will head out an hour before sunset to the Uluru sunset viewing area.
 Watch as the colors of the rock change in front of your very eyes.
 You will then be transferred to an outdoor dining venue, where you’ll have an unforgettable dining experience under the star-filled night sky.